As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

 He is the god of thunder, and children are told to hide their belly buttons because the tale goes that Raijin likes to snack on them during a storm!

-These fierce storms result from the fight for power between Raijin, “god of thunder,” and his brother Fujin, “god of wind.”
+These storms result from the brawl for power between Raijin, “god of thunder,” and his brother Fujin, “god of wind.”

 They grapple to win the top spot of who is the main god of the sky.

 A Raijin tattoo would represent a powerful addition to your ink.